-In this post, you’ll learn the authentic Italian sausage sauce recipe made with tomato paste, spices, and wine.
+In this post, you’ll learn how to make the authentic Italian sausage sauce, a recipe made with tomato paste, spices, and wine.

-Traditionally, the Italian sausage sauce recipe is made with tomato paste, a dash of wine, cinnamon, cloves, and bay leaves: spices that exalt the flavor and abate the greasiness of Italian sausages.
+Traditionally, the Italian sausage sauce is made with tomato paste, a dash of wine, cinnamon, cloves, and bay leaves: spices that exalt the flavor and abate the greasiness of Italian sausages.
 Besides browning the sausages for a few minutes, all you have to do afterward is slowly cooked them with tomato paste and spices.
 Cook pasta and season it.

 authentic Italian sausage sauce